AUTOBIOGRAPHY. |

 (1) Aymaran chief.

-(2) Tableland region of South America where the most important pre-Columbian civilizations were established.
+(2) Tableland region of South America where the most important pre-Columbian

 (3) An important aymaran family.